codesqueak/SYWTWAM/docs/framework.md

 6. [JSONassert](http://jsonassert.skyscreamer.org/) — An assertion library for JSON.
 7. [JsonPath](https://github.com/jayway/JsonPath) — XPath for JSON.

+## spring-boot-starter-aop

+This Starter supplies suport for aspect-oriented programming with Spring AOP and AspectJ.
+This is used in support of other components

 ## Gradle

 The build system for the project is [Gradle](https://gradle.org/).
 To include the starters, the following dependencies are specified: